 St Michael’s Manor Wedding Photography

-The hotel is set within five acres of manicured gardens including a one-acre lake.
-I is believed the lake was once used to stock fish for the Romans and nearby monks.
+The hotel sits within five acres of manicured gardens including a one-acre lake.
+It is believed the lake was once used to stock fish for the Romans and nearby monks.

 Recently the owners have completely redecorated the hotel.
 Although the manor house was never intended to be a hotel, the owners carefully retained many of the original period features during its restoration and conversion.
 The vibrant fabrics, vivid artworks, overall colour scheme, and the designer wallpapers look fabulous.

 I love capturing wedding pictures on the wonderful sweeping staircase.
 In addition, the Oak Lounge is great for dramatic classic poses of the bride and groom.

 In the gardens, with a wonderful waterside location like this there is an abundance of opportunities for wedding photographs.
 On my last visit my favourite picture was of the bride and groom taken over the lake with the manor beyond at dusk.
 For this dramatic image I used my signature floodlighting technique.

 If you’ve enjoyed looking at the pictures you see on my gallery, I’d love to hear from you about your St.Michael’s Manor wedding photography requirements.
 Or, if you’d like to learn more about hosting your wedding at St Michael’s Manor click here.

 Recent blog postings about weddings at St Michaels Manor